willrobertson23wwt/SASE-Template-Instructions/README.md

     ![vmanage-upgrade.png](media/vmanage-upgrade.png)

 18. Next we need to activate the image we just installed.
 This can be completed from Maintenance - Software upgrade.
 Click on vManage and then activate.
 Select the version you just installed.
-This will reboot vManage so give it'll take around five to ten minutes.
+This will reboot vManage so give it around five to ten minutes to complete.

 19. Next we'll bring in devices.
 We'll do this by going to configuration - devices and selecting Sync Smart Account.
 It'll prompt for your Cisco credentials.
 Once those are entered it'll pull down all the devices in the virtual account and sync with vbond.